 Alen Badiou, a prominent French philosopher, once said that the fact that elections are held doesn’t mean that something actually happens.
-On March 18, 2018 Russian presidential election is to be held in the territory of the Russian Federation, occupied Crimea and the city of Sevastopol.
-Considering both the peculiarities of the electoral authoritarianism and prevailing incumbent president’s electoral support, there are no doubts in the Putin’s re-election.
-However, even if nothing happens, this nothing might present a scope of challenges far beyond domestic politics of Russia.
+On March 18, 2018, the Russian presidential election is to be held in the territory of the Russian Federation, occupied Crimea and the city of Sevastopol.
+Considering both the peculiarities of the electoral authoritarianism and the prevailing incumbent president’s electoral support, there are no doubts about Putin’s re-election.
+However, even if nothing happens, this nothing might present a scope of challenges far beyond the domestic politics of Russia.

 – the election in occupied Crimea;